 Non parametric tests on two independent samples

-The Mann-Whitney non-parametric test compares the ranks of two independent samples.
-Run it in Excel using the XLSTAT add-on statistical software.
+The non-parametric Mann-Whitney test compares the ranks of two independent samples.
+Run it in Excel with the XLSTAT statistical add-on software.

-What are non parametric tests on two independent samples
+What are non-parametric tests for two independent samples?

-If we designate D to be the assumed difference in position between the samples (in general we test for equality, and D is therefore 0), and P1-P2 to be the difference of position between the samples, three tests are possible depending on the alternative hypothesis chosen:
+If we denote D as the assumed difference in position between the samples (in general, we test for equality, and D is therefore 0) and P1-P2 as the difference in position between the samples, three tests are possible, depending on the alternative hypothesis chosen:

 - the two-tailed test: H0: P1 - P2 = D and Ha: P1 - P2 ≠ D

 - the left-tailed test: H0: P1 - P2 = D and Ha: P1 - P2 < D

 - the right-tailed test: H0: P1 - P2 = D and Ha: P1 - P2 > D

 Let S1 be a sample consisting of n1 observations (x1, x2, ..., xn1), and S2 be a second sample consisting of n2 observations (y1, y2, ..., yn2) and independent of S1.
 Let N be the sum of n1 and n2.